Answers to frequently asked questions about our graduate programs:

 All programs are fall admission only.
 Prospective graduate students submit their application materials to the Graduate School (not the HDF Department).
 The Graduate School requires a 3.0 undergraduate GPA for full admission into UNCG graduate programs.
 A completed application includes:*the online application and $60 application fee *three references (preferably at least two from academic faculty professors) *official GRE scores *one copy of official transcripts from all post-secondary institutions attended (Note: If one transcript shows transfer credit from another institution, you do not need to provide a transcript from the original institution).
 You will apply online and request your references from your chosen recommenders through the online system, but at this time GRE scores and transcripts are still sent via paper copies.

-*The HDF Department also requires a 1-3 page professional statement, which may be submitted directly to the HDF department or to the Graduate School.
+*The HDF Department also requires two supplemental documents: 1) A vita.
+2) a 1-3 page professional statement, which may be submitted directly to the HDF department or to the Graduate School.
 The professional statement is a chance for the applicant to explain their reasons for pursuing graduate study in this field, previous experience and training in this or related fields, and their professional goals.
 Students applying for admission to the M.S. program, the MS/Ph.D program, or the Ph.D program should also indicate their primary areas of research interest and the faculty members you are most interested in studying with and working with.